 Best Family Beach

-Crystal Cove and its four family-friendly beaches is holding on to the top spot in the ranking.
-Moro Beach is the place to be for stand-up paddle boarders and kayakers plus campers looking for incredible ocean views.
-Meanwhile, body surfers head to Reef Point.
-The Historic District features 46 vintage cottages while Pelican Point has bluff-top parking with beach access points and restroom facilities with outdoor showers.
+Crystal Cove has four family-friendly beaches, including Moro Beach, favored by stand-up paddle boarders and kayakers.
+There’s also Moro campground with amazing ocean views.
+Reef Point is popular for body surfing.
+The Historic District features 46 vintage cottages and Pelican Point has bluff-top parking with beach access points and restroom facilities with outdoor showers.

 crystalcovestatepark.org | Newport Beach/Laguna Beach

 Best Family Hiking Trail

 The community park in Laguna Beach is officially called Alta Laguna Park, but it’s better known as Top of the World and for good reason.
 Easily accessible through the park is West Ridge Trail.
 Hike it and you’ll be able to sit on a bench and admire a spectacular ocean and mountain view.